RaquelAlves01/portfolio/_case-study/making-thru.md

 usabilityContent: "Checkout the hotspots around your area.
 Discover local stores, restaurants, events, places that aligns with your interest"
 usabilityImage: making-thru01.jpg
 usabilityTitle-02: "getting directions"
-usabilityContent-02: "Our GPS guide will take you places, navigate your area and get real-time traffic, transit, road closure and incident information.
-Making thru' is also available and accessible through your apple watch.
+usabilityContent-02: "Our GPS guide will take you places, navigate your area and get real-time traffic, transit, road closure and incident information. <i>Making thru</i> is also available and accessible through your Apple watch.
 This feature allows you to get to your destination no matter where you are in the world"
 usabilityImage-02: making-thru03.jpg
 usabilityTitle-03: "tagging your hotspot"
 usabilityContent-03: "Save your favourite places on the gos.
 Be able to get back to your saved addresses with a tap away.
 Select your directions and let us help you make your way through"